epfl-ada/ada-2021-project-escouade/README.md

 •	26 November until 3 December the question 1 and 2 should be done
     - Benoit: extract quote related to movie
     - Céline: add gender of person of interest in the dataset (wikidata and IMDB)
-    - Maud and Inès: analyse for response to question 1 and 2
+    - Maud and Inès: do the analyzes to answer the question 1 and 2

-•	3 December until 10 December the question 3 should be done and getting started with how Jekyll works.
+•	3 December until 10 December the question 3 should be done and start to learn how Jekyll works.
     - Groups working together to response question 3
     - One of the team will focus on Jeckyll

 •	10 December until 17 December we will create the web site with our data story and complete README with members contributions and URL of the data story.
     - Benoit create data story for question 1
+    - Céline create data story for question 2
-    - Céline create data story for question 3
+    - Inès create data story for question 3
     - Maud finishes the README
-    - Inès create data story for question 3
-.

 ### Questions for TAs (optional)
 Add here any questions you have for us related to the proposed project.